 One way to restrict access to your files is to change the permission modes.
-Refer to the "INTERACTIVE UNIX Operating System

-Primer," chmod(1), and ls(1) for more information about changing access permissions.
+Refer to Chapter 9, "Other Frequently Used Commands," chmod(1), and ls(1) for more information about changing access permissions.

 To keep people from looking at the contents of a directory, you can deny execute permission to that directory.
 Others will be prevented from listing or looking at the contents of your directory.